Eugène Eyraud

 Eugène Eyraud (1820 – 23 August 1868) was a lay friar of the Congregation of the Sacred Hearts of Jesus and Mary and the first Westerner to live on Easter Island.

 Early life

 Eyraud was born in Saint-Bonnet-en-Champsaur, France, in 1820.
 He became a mechanic by profession.

 He went to Bolivia, and acquired mining interests there.

 Arrival on Easter Island

-Eyraud entered the Holy Ghost Fathers as a novice.
+Eyraud entered the Picpus Fathers as a novice.
 Influenced by his brother Jean, a missionary in China, he left Chile for Tahiti in 1862 and arrived at Hanga Roa on 2 January 1864.
 He was harassed by the islanders, and only stayed nine months before being repatriated to Chile on 11 October 1864.
-A year and a half later, on 27 March 1866, he settled on the island as a full priest, accompanied by Hippolyte Roussel and three Mangarevan converts.
+A year and a half later, on 27 March 1866, he settled on the island, accompanied by Père Hippolyte Roussel Ss.Cc. and three Mangarevan converts.

 Activities

 Although fiercely opposed at first, Eyraud eventually came to be highly popular and influential among the islanders.
 In October 1866, Gaspar Zumbohm and Théodule Escolan joined Eyraud and Roussel in their mission, and set up schools at Hanga Roa and Vaihū.